TrueNASTrueNAS Nightly Development Documentation

 Use to power down the system.

 During the first boot, TrueNAS attempts to connect to a DHCP server from all live interfaces.
-If it receives an IP address, the Console Setup menu displays it under The web user interface is at: so you can access the SCALE web UI.
+If it receives an IP address, the Console Setup menu displays it under The web user interface is at: so you can access the TrueNAS web UI.

 You might be able to access the web UI using a hostname.domain command at the prompt (default is truenas.local) if your system: